peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 and the Y and Z coordinates are adjusted in the rotation.
 For rotations about the Y axis or the Z axis, the Y or Z coordinate, respectively, is likewise unchanged.
-* If the axis of rotation points backward from the "eye", positive rotations mean counterclockwise rotation in <a href="tutorial-glmath.md">right-handed coordinate systems</a>.
-For example, 60 degrees about the axis means
+* If the axis of rotation points backward from the "eye", positive rotations mean counterclockwise rotation in glmath.
+For example,
+60 degrees about the axis means
 60 degrees counterclockwise, and negative 60 degrees means 60 degrees clockwise.